 November in Banff

 November is a very quiet month in Banff.
 If crowds aren’t your thing, this is the month for you!
-It’s a great time to get in some early skiing as November is the start of the ski and snowboard season.
-Many of the restaurants in Banff have super dining specials for both locals and visitors during this time.
+With ski season kicking off, it's a great time to get in some early skiing while lift lines are still short.
+Many of the restaurants in Banff have amazing dining specials for both locals and visitors during this time.

 Photo: Winemakers Dinner at Sky Bistro featuring a specialty dinner menu and select wine pairings.